machz1988/wdd330-finalproject/README.md

-# sleepoutside
+# Song Searcher Project

 ## Description

-Use this as a starting point to complete the WDD 330 team activity: the SleepOutside web application.
+This application is for searching a song and retrieve its information using Spotify Statistics and Stream Count API.
 It scaffolds out a simple web app with Vite support to bundle up our assets.

 ## Prerequisites